litian96/p13n_benchmark_cross_silo/vehicle_school/README.md

 ## Hyperparameters

-See our paper for more details.
+See the appendix of our [paper](https://arxiv.org/pdf/2206.09262) for more details.